 - Any sector of the industry, a company or an individual may contact the association with their concern/query.
 The AHIA will review the concern/query, gather information by the use of the Industry Matter Expert or a sector working party and formulate a response.
 Once drafted the response will be communicated to all interested parties.
 While the AHIA does represent the whole industry, it would be ideal if the person/company raising the concern/query was a financial member of the AHIA.

-- An industry technical show, ROTORTECH, will be conducted every two years and organised by Industry Defence and Security Australia Ltd with the AHIA acting as the Presenting Industry Association and Host.
+- An industry technical show, RotorTech Exposition and Conference is conducted every two years and organised by Aerospace Australia Ltd with the AHIA acting as the Presenting Industry Association and Host.
 The exposition and conference is now of an international stature and represents a broad cross section of the industry and has doubled in size to those of previous years.
-A separate website will be developed for the ROTORTECH and available to members via a link from the AHIA website.
+A separate website is available for RotorTech 2020 and available to members via a link from the AHIA website.

 - The AHIA will continue to participate in a number of high level aviation industry committees/forums.
 These include, The Australian Aviation Associations Forum and the General Aviation Advisory Group.
 In addition, the AHIA will participate in any CASA committees formed to address matters affecting the helicopter industry.